fernando-romulo-silva/myStudies/virtualization/docker-dca-certification/concepts/05-docker-security/readme.txt

 * Describing and demonstrating how to enable Docker Content Trust

-* Describing and demonstrating how to configure RBAC with UCP
+* Describing and demonstrating how to configure RBAC (Role-based access control) with UCP

 * Describing and demonstrating how to integrate UCP with LDAP/AD